dariowho/Due/README.md

 # DUE - An Episodic framework for Conversational AI

-Due is a conversational agent framework built with three goals in mind:
+Due is a framework for conversational agents that is built with three goals in mind:

 * Episode based, learning oriented: the more you talk, the better it gets
 * Action capable: user-defined actions (shell scripts) are natural components of the conversation